SankethBK/diaryvault/README.md

 2. If there is password mismatch in local *Users* table, firebase login would be attempted (because there is a possibility that password was changed from some other device and local data is stale).
 If firebase login is successful, data in local *Users* table is updated and user would be logged in.
 3. Fingerprint login is disabled by default, it can be enabled in app settings.
 We store the id of last logged in user in *shared preferences*.
 If fingerprint login is attempted and successful, user with *lastLoggedInUserId* would be logged in.

-**Login as Guest:** Guest login will allow users to use the app without creating account. *lastLoggedInUserId* will be hardcoded to *guest_user_id* to distinguish guest user from an actual user.
+**Login as Guest:** Guest login will allow users to use the app without creating account.
+*lastLoggedInUserId* will be hardcoded to *guest_user_id* to distinguish guest user from an actual user.
 Set of functionality will be limited for guest user, as some features require user account to work.

-Other features like **forgot password**, **reset email**, **reset password** are supported with the help of Firebase.
+Other features like **forgot password**, **reset email** and **reset password** are supported with the help of Firebase.

 #### 2. Notes

 Notes folder has the logic for CRUD operations for notes.
 FlutterQuill is used as rich text editor.

 This is the schema of the notes entity: